duinomaker/HexoBlog/source/CM/exercises/1/index.md

 ~~Insert $\sout{H_n}$ to the $\sout{B_n}$ equation, we could get $\sout{B_n=4B_{n-1}+3=4^n-1}$&hairsp;.~~

-By referring to the answer, I found out that my approach above is not correct.
+By referring to the answer, I found out that my approach above wasn't correct.
 I've made a mistake that I postulated all disks never change the order during their moves, which is not necessary.

 It can be shown that no strategy does better than $B_n=A_{n-1}+2+A_{n-1}+2+B_{n-1}$&hairsp;.
 This strategy changes the order of bottom two disks twice but doesn't care whether the upper disks keep the order during their moves, which is also the reason why we use $A_n$ here.
 Thus, $B_n=2^{n+2}-5$&hairsp;.